 Before joining the Spatial Networks team, I spent the last six and a half years working as a GIS Analyst/Developer for a full service engineering firm on projects spanning the globe.
-One of the cool things about working in the Technology Solutions group for a multidisciplinary engineering firm is that you get to be involved in a wide variety of projects across many different disciplines.
+One of the cool things about working in the Technology Solutions group for a multidisciplinary consulting engineering firm is that you get to be involved in a wide variety of projects across many different disciplines.
 Engineers are involved in everything, from transportation projects to environmental impact assessments, utility network design to water and wastewater system modeling.
 In my experience, this level of variety in a GIS job is rare.

 Data in the Age of Information

-Enter Fulcrum
+Enter Fulcrum for consulting engineers

 - A core focus on offline usability